 These rules have been put in place for the safety of everyone, both customers and staff.
 They may be subject to change as government and scientific advice changes.
 Please stick to the rules to avoid staff being put in the uncomfortable and unfair situation of having to ask persons to leave.We ask all instructors bringing students new to The Delph to download registration forms from our website and complete them prior to arriving.

 Please remember the water is now cold - PLEASE ensure you are equipped for the water temperatures

 There is no reason for you to pass another swimmer closely.
 We should reiterate that many swimmers will be anxious, DO NOT pass them closely just because you are confident.
 Look where you are going and respect other swimmers/divers using the water.

 Please take your time exiting safely and give people space.
 Equally, please keep the entry and exit points clear by moving away as soon as possible to avoid congestion.
-We ask all swimmers during the cooler months to swim with a tow-float, it's advisable to also wear boots, gloves and hat.
+We ask all swimmers as of 1st October and through the winter months to swim with a tow-float, it's advisable to also wear boots, gloves and hat.

 Remember all swimmers MUST wear a full length wetsuit, and during the winter months wear a tow-float, be in a group of two or more and all swimmers must have prior experience in cold water swimming or being under training with a swim coach.